162nd Infantry Regiment (United States): Attempted Ambush against Insurgent IED placers

 The American platoon of the 162nd Infantry Regiment again stealthily moved out of their base to set up a hidden position to ambush and kill insurgent IED placers.
 The Americans went into a house and barricaded the doors, covered the windows, and booby trapped the back yard with claymore mines.
 The Americans set up sniper ambush firing points.
 The Americans waited for any insurgent IED placers to come into view for a while.
 But there was an Iraqi civilian family in the house whose young daughter was pregnant and going into labor.
 The family pleaded with Americans to let them leave and go to the hospital.
 However, the Americans had spent enormous effort into finding this perfect ambush position.
 They did not want to risk being discovered by the enemy by allowing the Iraqi family to leave and possibly tell anyone including insurgents that there were Americans hidden in the house.
-The American platoon leader though feeling sympathy for the young pregnant Iraqi woman reluctantly denied the family’s request to leave and risk being sold out to the enemy.
+The American platoon leader though feeling sympathy for the young pregnant Iraqi woman reluctantly denied the family's request to leave and risk being sold out to the enemy.
 After some good amount of time passed by, the pregnant daughter was in extreme pain as she went into further labor.
-The American platoon feeling more sympathy for the plight of the Iraqi family gave into the family’s request.
+The American platoon feeling more sympathy for the plight of the Iraqi family gave into the family's request.
 The Americans allowed the family to leave with their daughter to the hospital.
 The American platoon knowing that their position was compromised gathered all their equipment including their claymore mines and safely withdrew back to base.

 Successful Raid in capturing an enemy financier

 The American platoon of the 162nd Infantry Regiment received a tip of an enemy insurgent financier whose cell was responsible for the death of 40 Iraqi National Guard troops hiding in a car lot.
 The platoon requested to their commander to immediately order a raid to capture the financier as he might soon relocate to avoid being captured.
 The commander had a drone scout the area of the location.
 The commander then gave the green light and the platoon got into their Humvee vehicles and drove to the hideout of the enemy financier.
 The platoon arrived at the hide out, kicked down the door, surprised and captured the financier.
-There was a pile of money at the financier’s hideout.
+There was a pile of money at the financier's hideout.
 The Americans gathered all the money, intelligence, and arrested the financier.
-The Americans all safely returned back to base with the enemy financier.
+The Americans all safely returned to base with the enemy financier.